 In this section, we’re going to help you to visualise the way in which most whole home water filters work with an overview of the water filtration process:

-The installation process is slightly more involved than other point of use systems but is still relatively straightforward for anyone acclimatised to home DIY.
+The installation process is slightly more involved than other point of use systems but is still relatively straightforward for anyone acclimatized to home DIY.
 We suggest following the instructions and ensuring that you choose a suitable permanent location for your new water filter.

 In addition, each filter will need to be changed periodically so ensure that you install your system in an accessible location.
 Changing filters is also straightforward and simply requires you to temporarily switch off the water inlet valve with the entire process taking around 10 minutes.